 Novosibirsk is the largest academic and applied science center in the Asian part of Russia.
 Over a hunderd institutions in Novosibirsk carry out scientific research and development.
 More than 1.5 thousand doctors of science along with 3.5 thousand PhD’s live and work in the city.
 The Novosibirsk Science Center of the Siberian Branch of the Russian Academy of Sciences is the largest one in the whole of the Siberian Branch of the RAS — it accumulates close to 50% of the Branches scientific capacities.
 Novosibirsk is also home to the Siberian Branch of Medical Sciences Federal State Budgetary Institution.
 The Novosibirsk aglomeration also accommodates the Siberian Branch of the Russian Academy of Agriculture and the Vektor Scientific Production Association.

-Since 2001, Novosibirsk has been a full member of the World Technopolis Association (WTA), being its only Russian member city.
+Since 2001, Novosibirsk has been a full member of the World Technopolis Association (WTA), being its first Russian member city (second Russian member is Skolkovo).

 Our scientific schools have gained wide recognition in the world and carry out applied developments in a wide range of ‘critical technologies,’ including microelectronics and nanoelectronics, ray and laser technologies, catalysis technologies, advanced materials, information technologies, and biotechnologies.
 Scientists and engineers from the Novosibirsk Institute of Nuclear Physics of the Siberian Branch of the Russian Academy of Sciences took an active part in assembling and launching the Large Hadron Collider in Switzerland, supplying equipment, and they still are a part of this project.